 For instance, if you click here you can enter your zip code and find collection points near you.
-Many major retail chains make a point of having plastic bag recycling collection points, as well, including Target, Walmart, Kroger, Safeway, and more.
+Many major retail chains make a point of having plastic bag recycling collection points as well (store dropoff locations), including Target, Walmart, Kroger, Safeway, and more.
 The dropoff recycling option makes it easy for anyone to dispose of plastic bags, making the task of collecting bags and waste reduction easier on consumers.

 Does Walmart Recycle Plastic Bags?

 They do offer plastic bag recycling bins!
 Nationwide, Walmart offers plastic bag recycling collection receptacles.
 These are usually located near the entrance to the store, but you may need to check with your local Walmart if you have trouble locating the collection point.
 Collecting plastic bags and wraps at the dropoff bin allows shoppers to easily and safely discard their plastic shopping bags!

 You should also feel good about recently announced initiatives in which Walmart is asking its suppliers to be better about plastic packaging.
 The new guidelines, announced in February 2019, include the following:

 - 100 percent of private brand packaging should be recyclable, reusable, or compostable by 2025;

 - At least 20 percent of private brand packaging should be post-consumer recycled content by 2025;

 - 100 percent of consumable (food) packaging should include How2Recycle labeling by 2022;

 - Non-recyclable PVC packaging material should be eliminated from general merchandise packaging by 2020;